FuocomanSap/P4wnp1-ALOA-Menu-Reworked/README.md

 ## Installation:

-On boot partition edit config.txt to set I2C and SPI to active in termnial you can type
+* On boot partition edit config.txt to set I2C and SPI to active, in termnial you can type nano /boot/config.txt
-* nano /boot/config.txt

-find the section far away down and set :

-* dtparam=i2c_arm=on
+ dtparam=i2c_arm=on
-* dtparam=i2c1=on
+ dtparam=i2c1=on

-and find and set spi section
+* and find and set spi section: dtparam=spi=on

-* dtparam=spi=on

 ###### Note for i2c: (on gui.py)